josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/static_typing.md

 > Note:
 >
 > Safe lines do not always mean better or more reliable code.
 See the note above
-> about the as keyword.
+> about the `as` keyword.
 For example:
 >
 > ::
 >
 > @onready var node_1 := $Node1 as Type1 # Safe line.
 > @onready var node_2: Type2 = $Node2 # Unsafe line.
 >
-> Even though node_2 declaration is marked as an unsafe line, it is more
+> Even though `node_2` declaration is marked as an unsafe line, it is more
-> reliable than node_1 declaration.
+> reliable than `node_1` declaration.
 Because if you change the node type
 > in the scene and accidentally forget to change it in the script, the error
 > will be detected immediately when the scene is loaded.
-Unlike node_1,
+Unlike `node_1`,
-> which will be silently cast to null and the error will be detected later.
+> which will be silently cast to `null` and the error will be detected later.
 >

 > Note: